-Results of trial to determine how to prevent future strokes encouragingMarch 21st, 2013 in Cardiology /
+Results of trial to determine how to prevent future strokes encouragingMarch 21, 2013 in Medicine & Health / Cardiology

 (Medical Xpress)—The results of a major, multicenter clinical trial to determine the best treatment for younger patients who have strokes that are potentially due to a hole in the upper chambers of the heart has provided suggestive but not definitive evidence of the benefit of a new heart hole–closure device.